shawenyao/jekyll-now/_posts/2019-04-07-Market-Comovement-in-Equilibrium.md

 ### Degeneration of the Efficient Frontier

 Holding everything else constant, we plug in the condition that every pairwise correlation equals to 1.
 As long as there are at least two risky assets on the market, volatility can be completely diversified away by going long in one and short in the other with the appropriate weighting scheme.
-Should the resulting zero-volatility portfolio have an expected return not the same as the risk-free rate, the efficient frontier degenrates to a vertical line at volatility equals to 0.
+Should the resulting zero-volatility portfolio have an expected return not the same as the risk-free rate, the efficient frontier reduces to a vertical line at volatility equals to 0.

 <div align="center">
   <img src="https://shawenyao.github.io/ETF-vs-rho/output/efficient_frontier2.svg" />